TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSettingsEditor.rst

     The site in the examples includes the "My Sitepackage" and "Blog Example" sets.
 "My Sitepackage" depends on "Fluid Styled Content"

-The settings to be displayed here have to be defined in an extension`s or site packages's set in a `setting definition <site-settings-definition>` file, for example :file:`EXT:my_sitepackage/Configuration/Sets/MySitepackage/settings.definitions.yaml`.
+The settings to be displayed here have to be defined in an extension's or site packages's set in a :ref:`setting definition <site-settings-definition>` file, for example :file:`EXT:my_sitepackage/Configuration/Sets/MySitepackage/settings.definitions.yaml`.

 Settings that have been made directly in the :file:`settings.yaml` file without a